yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/tablerow-range.md

 ---
-title: "TableRow: Range"
+title: "workbookTableRow: range"
-description: "Returns the range object associated with the entire row."
+description: "Returns the workbookRange object associated with the entire row."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# TableRow: Range
+# workbookTableRow: range

 Namespace: microsoft.graph

-Returns the range object associated with the entire row.
+Returns the workbookRange object associated with the entire row.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).